-Cypress Accessibility is designed to make accessibility testing effortless and highly effective and to empower teams to improve the inclusivity of their applications.
+Cypress Accessibility is designed to make accessibility testing effortless and empower teams to improve the inclusivity of their applications.

-In this article, explore what is Cypress accessibility testing, its working, and how to implement it.
+This article explores what is Cypress accessibility testing, how it works, and how to implement it.

 What is Accessibility Testing?